 What do the credit bureaus look at when they calculate your score?
 Again, the equation is different for each of the bureaus but they all look at your credit payment history, current amount of debt, how long you’ve had credit, the kind of credit you have, how seasoned your credit relationships are, the amount of debt you have relative to the available credit and the amount of debt you have relative to your income.
 Even though each of these areas (and more) are reviewed, 35% of your credit score is determined by your payment history, 30% by the current amount you owe, 15% by the period of time you’ve used credit, 15% by the type of credit you have and only 5% by your current attempts to establish new credit lines.

-While the 3 bureaus (Equifax, TransUnion and Experian) all look at similar data, they weigh the inputs differently as I said.
+While the 3 bureaus (Equifax, TransUnion and Experian) all look at similar data, they weigh the inputs differently.
 That’s why your score is rarely the same with all three bureaus.

 The gold standard in credit scoring is a FICO score – created by Fair Isaacs.
 The worst FICO score is 350 and the highest possible score is 850.
-In practice, if you have 800+, you’re in the top 12% of the population and are considered a good risk.
-If your score is between 750 and 700 you’re in good company.
-About 27% of the U.S. population falls in that group and it’s considered a good score.
+In practice, if you have 800+, you’re in the top of the population and are considered a good risk.
+If your score is between 750 and 700 you’re in good company with a large part of the U.S. population falling in this group that's considered a good score.

-20% of the people have a score ranging from 700 to 749 and that score is OK.
-If you have between 650 and 699 your score is fair (15% of the population) and anything below 650 will be considered less than average.
+The range from 700 to 749 is considered OK.
+If you have between 650 and 699, then your score is fair.
+Anything below 650 will be considered less than average.

-If you have less than 670 FICO score, creditors, vendors, insurance company and potential employers will think you are a fair or poor credit risk.
+If you have less than 670 FICO score – creditors, vendors, insurance companies and potential employers will think you are a fair or poor credit risk.
 As a result, they make it more difficult and more expensive to do business with.
 That’s why it’s so important for you to have the best score possible.
 Even if you have a good score of 700 plus, it’s still in your interest to do everything you can to improve it.
-You are competing for financial services, mortgages and jobs and you’ll be in a much stronger bargaining position if you have the highest credit score you can.
+You are competing for financial services, mortgages, and jobs.
+You’ll be in a much stronger bargaining position if you have the highest credit score you can.

 Why It’s Important To Improve Your Credit Score – Regardless of How High It Is

 Anytime you do anything financial, the people who you want to do business with probably check your credit score.
 So it’s especially important for you to boost your score before you apply for a mortgage.
 But it goes well beyond that.
-Your credit is checked when you want to arrange for utilities to be hooked up at your new home, order phone service and open bank accounts.
-You may also be surprised to learn that insurance companies check your credit score when you apply for life insurance and perspective employers check your score when you apply for a job.
-If either entity thinks your financial life by the seat of your pants, they project out and assume you handle your finances accordingly.
+Your credit is checked when you want to arrange for utilities to be hooked up at your new home, order phone service, and open bank accounts.
+You may also be surprised to learn that insurance companies check your credit score when you apply for life insurance and prospective employers check your score when you apply for a job.
+If either entity thinks your financial life is less than optimal, it could impact your opportunities.
 As a result, the insurance company might charge you higher life insurance premiums and potential employers might move your resume to the bottom of the stack.

 What You Need To Do Next

-In order to have and maintain the highest possible score, your first action step is to wake up.
-Don’t be complacent.
-Just because you can open new credit cards when you want to, have a job and a mortgage doesn’t mean you can go to sleep at the wheel.
+In order to have and maintain the highest possible score, your first action step is to be aware and proactive.
 There may be a time where you’ll need to make an important financial change and when that time comes, you’ll need to have the strongest credit file you can.

-Now that I’ve got your attention, your next step is to get a copy of your credit report.
-This is easy and free.
+Your next step is to get a copy of your credit report.
+This is free.
 By law, the major credit bureaus are required to send you a credit report once a year at no charge.
-I suggest you make a note in your calendar to reach out to those bureaus every year and get a copy of your report.
+Make a note in your calendar to reach out to those bureaus every year and get a copy of your report.

-Paying all your bills on time.
-If you have an issue with a bill, call the company and deal with it.
-Don’t just ignore a request for payment.
-Resolve these issues or pay them.
+- Paying all your bills on time.
+If you have an issue with a bill, call the company to discuss the details and your options.

-Pay off as much debt as possible.
-Keep none or (if you must) a very low balance owed.
+- Pay off as much debt as possible.

-Your credit score is your calling card in the world of finance.
+Your credit score is vital in the world of finance.
 Make sure you have the best score possible even if you think your score is good enough.
 Chances are, with a minor amount of work, you’ll be able to enjoy lower credit costs and have better financial opportunities ahead.